shrekshao/SwordsmanshipU3D/README.md

-# Swordsmanship Master
+# Drag n Sword

-Swordsmanship Master Fighting game in Unity3D.
+Drag n Sword is a sword fighting game in Unity3D.
 Battle Scheme is learnt from Mount&Blade and 流星蝴蝶剑.

 By Shuai Shao, Zimeng Yang, and Liang Peng.